 MARS relies completely on the generosity of the local community.
 All item donations are passed directly on to our foster carers to use for the animals in our care.

-Donations can be dropped to i-Dogz K9 Training Centre at 20 Evans Ave, North Mackay or at North and South Mackay Petstock stores.
+Donations can be dropped to i-Dogz K9 Training Centre at 20 Evans Ave, North Mackay, Mount Pleasant Shopping Centre, or at North and South Mackay Petstock stores.
+Please note, Petstock North and South donation bins are for food only.
 If collection is preferred, please contact us to arrange.

 Items that are always in need are:-